han190/PE-Fortran/README.md

 - [x] Organize folders, use Shell scripts to compile codes.
 - [x] Use a build tool, for example Meson to wrap all the codes.
 - [x] Use a Fortran preprocessor to simplify my code.
 - [ ] Write a documentation to clearly explain the algorithms, Fortran features, or anything that is interesting for each question.
-(A temporary one is available here [https://han190.github.io/PE-Fortran/](https://han190.github.io/PE-Fortran/).)
 - [x] Add version control.
 - [ ] When I finish 75 problems, write a command line interface.
 When I finish 100 problems (if that is possible), write a GUI.
 - [x] Use fpm to build, test, run and install the project.